Body

 INFR11021: Computer Graphics

 This introductory course in computer graphics comprises of three parts.
 The first part of the course presents a bird’s-eye view of the current state-of-the-art in the field.
 The latter two parts cover rendering, which is one of the core topics in computer graphics, in detail.
 The second part of the course teaches central concepts in rendering, along with the relevant mathematics.
-Finally, the third part of the course focusses on applications of the theory taught in the second part.
+Finally, the third part of the course focuses on applications of the theory taught in the second part.

 COMP 4XX: DEPT APPROVED TRANSFER CREDIT